 The Cusco City is one of Peru's greatest treasures, seat of the ancient Inca culture, Cusco is home to many of the country's most splendid examples of pre-colombian art and architecture, many of its building rest upon Inca foundations.

 It is also rich in Peru's vibrant living heritage, the culture of the Quechua or Inca, many of whom maintain essentially the same way of life They have known for thousands of years.

-Cusco is a worthy destination in itself, some visitors only spend a few days exploring the city and its surrounding on their way to Machu Picchu, but even if your time is limited, keep in mind that a visit to Cusco is best approached at a leisurely pace.
+Cusco is a worthy destination in itself, some visitors only spend a few days exploring the city and its surrounding on their way before the tour to Machu Picchu, but even if your time is limited, keep in mind that a visit to Cusco is best approached at a leisurely pace.

 You can get the most out of your stay if you take it slow, giving yourself at least a day to adjust to the altitude, as well as the lifestyle in Cusco.

 Cusco City Tour is the traditional trip where We will visit Cusco City and 4 Ruins around Cusco, It is a daily trip, you can take the trip in the morning or afternoon, the pick up in the morning is 8:30 am from your hotel and the tour last are 4 hours, and the pick up in the afternoon is 01:30 pm from your hotel and the tour last are 4 hours.

 The Cusco City ruins Tour begins in the city centre with visits to the impressive Cathedral of Cusco and the remains of the Incan temple Qoricancha.
 From here we go by bus to visit the ruins of Sacsayhuamán, Quenqo, Puka Pukara and Tambomachay just outside the city.

 The mystery of the ancient city beckons.
 Don't be afraid to answer it, get off the beaten path explore and enjoy.